-Conference a unique opportunity to hear from experts in
+This one day conference is a unique opportunity to hear from

 It is jointly hosted by the by the Oxford Centre for

 University of Auckland and the Health Quality & Safety

 Commission and will bring internationally acclaimed EBMLive to New Zealand for the first